What's the teaching typically like?

 Do most students have internships every year?

 Some companies will hire students after the freshman year; most students start the internship process after the sophomore year.
 Some students choose to pursue internships every summer and others do not.
+Some students continue internships with the same company while others explore different company types to help decide what type of company is the best fit for them.
+Some opportunities are abroad as well as in the United States

 Where can I find work-study opportunities?